TimeTravelPenguin/TikzAutomata/README.md

 \end{figure}
 ```

-The above code, excluding the package useages, is generated using this library from the following:
+The above code, excluding the package usages, is generated using this library from the following:

 ```cs
 var inputNodeB = new TikzNode("b", "1");